ArduPilot/ardupilot_wiki/common/source/docs/common-optical-flow-sensor-setup.rst

 Calibrating the sensor
 ======================
 #.
 Connect to your autopilot and ensure that logging while disarmed is enabled by setting :ref:`LOG_DISARMED <copter:LOG_DISARMED>` to 1
+[site wiki='rover']
 #.
+Ensure the :ref:`FLOW_HGT_OVR <rover:FLOW_HGT_OVR>` parameter is set to the height of the sensor above ground
+[/site]

+#.
 Find a location with a textured surface and good lighting (natural light or strong incandescent)
 #.
 Remove Propellers (safety first)
+   [site wiki='plane,copter']
 #.
 Power on the vehicle and hold level away from your body and at eye level
 #.
 Rotate about the vehicle in roll through a range from -15 to +15
    degrees in about a second and then back again.
 Repeat this 5 to 10 times.
 By closing one eye you will be able to keep the centre of the sensor stationary against the background while you do the rotation.
+   [/site]
+   [site wiki='rover']
+#.
+Power on the vehicle
+#.
+Rotate the vehicle (keeping it as close to the ground as practical)
+   in roll through a range from -15 to +15 degrees in about a second and then back again.
+Repeat this 5 to 10 times.
+By closing one eye you will be able to keep the centre of the sensor stationary against the background while you do the rotation.
+   [/site]
 #.
 Repeat  about the vehicle pitch axis.
 #.
 Download the data flash logs and plot the ``OF.flowX``, ``OF.bodyX``
    and ``IMU.GyrX`` data.
 It should look something like this: